WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 Some of the users use full nodes, mainly Bitcoin Core as their personal wallet, because this is the ultimate way of minimizing trust.
 Wasabi could ship with a bitcoind, much the same way as it does with Tor.

-### Daemon/API

-Another way to improve the software is to let developers play with it through a daemon (RPC?) process.
-This however may lead to enterprise adoption, which is good for liquidity, but there is a risk of centralization and thus Sybil attacks.
-May become more likely.
-For example an exchange could decide to add CoinJoins and if they acquire 50% of liquidity in Wasabi, this way many of the wallet assumptions about anonymity sets would become less accurate. [https://github.com/zkSNACKs/Meta/issues/12](https://github.com/zkSNACKs/Meta/issues/12)
-Wasabi already has a public web API.
-However developers should not build wallets on top of it, since breaking changes must be expected.
-Misc things like Twitter bots are fine: [http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/swagger/index.html](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/swagger/index.html) ([https://wasabiwallet.io/swagger/index.html](https://wasabiwallet.io/swagger/index.html))

 ### .NET Ecosystem

 Wasabi could roll out a NuGet package, enabling developers to build applications with Wasabi.